spealbf/Mcp.Net/README.md

 - `tools/list`: Discovers available tools on the server
 - `tools/call`: Invokes specific tools with arguments

-For detailed information about the MCP protocol, see [MCPProtocol.md](MCPProtocol.md).

-## Build and Development Commands

-See [CLAUDE.md](CLAUDE.md) for detailed build and run commands, as well as code style guidelines.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.